mieweb/herbie/README.md

 * Make sure "Developer mode" is checked (upper left)
 * Press "Load unpacked extension..."
 * Browse to the chrome_extension folder in the project.
 * viola.
-Now a Herbie, robot button should display on the toolbar.
-It will inject Herbie into the current tab of any webpage.
+Now a Herbie robot button should exist on the toolbar.
+It will inject Herbie into the backgound of the current tab of any webpage.

 Demo
 ----